web-mi/itze88ZipBundle/README.md

 > If zipThis/ has over 100 Files and you download it and unzip it, all files will appear in one directory addEverythingToThisZipFolder/

 >>>>>>> branch 'master' of https://github.com/itze88/itze88ZipBundle.git

+**Credits**
+Original source (CreateZipFile class) was created by Rochak Chauhan - www.rochakchauhan.com.
+Modified by ironhawk, attilaw '@' cygnussystems.hu
+Bundled and extended by Marc Itzenthaler (github(at)web-mi.de), on GitHub:(https://github.com/itze88)